In2ItChicago/In2ItChicago/readme.md

 #### Extra Installation Steps for Linux
 These steps are for Ubuntu.
 Arch Linux has Docker available in pacman without any manual steps required.
 Other distros may require different steps.

-If you're new to Docker or you're recovering from a failed installation attempt, it's best to start by uninstalling older versions of Docker: `sudo apt-get remove docker docker-engine docker.io`
+If you're new to Docker or you're recovering from a failed installation attempt, it's best to start by uninstalling older versions of Docker: `sudo apt remove docker docker-engine docker.io`

-Run: `sudo apt-get update`
+Run: `sudo apt update`
 Install the following packages:
-`sudo apt-get install apt-transport-https`
+`sudo apt install apt-transport-https`
-`sudo apt-get install ca-certificates`
+`sudo apt install ca-certificates`
-`sudo apt-get install curl`
+`sudo apt install curl`
-`sudo apt-get install software-properties-common`
+`sudo apt install software-properties-common`
 These allow apt to use a repository over HTTPS

 Add Docker's official GNU Privacy Guard (GPG) key